duffn/dumb-password-rules/README.rst

 `PagoMisCuentas <https://www.pagomiscuentas.com/>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Password must be between 8 and 15 alphanumeric characters, and at
+Password must be between 8 and 15 alphanumeric characters, and have
-least one uppercase and one lowercase letter.
+at least one uppercase and one lowercase letter.

 |PagoMisCuentas|